SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 Criteria for certification, proof of experience in setting up, operating and supporting SCS-compliant environments.

-The organization to be certified must be verifiable
+The organization to be certified needs to fullfill one of these requirements:

-- have successfully brought at least two SCS-compliant environments of a third party (customer) into production in the last 12 months
+a) have successfully brought at least two SCS-compliant environments of a third party (customer) into production in the last 12 months.
+The two environments must fullfill at least the _Certified SCS-compatible IaaS_ or _Certified SCS-compatible KaaS_ scope.

 or

-- actively manage at least two such environments of third parties (customers) at the time the certificate is issued
+b) actively manage at least two such environments of third parties (customers) at the time the certificate is issued

 or

-- have been operating an SCS-compliant public cloud with at least two regions or at least three availability zones for more than one year.
+c) have been operating an SCS-compliant public cloud with at least two regions or at least three availability zones for more than one year.

 ### Additional favorable criteria for certification